kaltura/playkit-ios-dtg/docs/index.md

 ![](Resources/simple-flow-uml.png)

+>Note:
+* Failed is a temp state, the delegate will notify and item has failed and content manager will remove this item.
+In addition, keep in mind that when receiving failed state an error will also be provided in the delegate to indicate the reason.
->Note: There is also `Removed` state which is not displayed here. `Removed` is a temporary state indicated an item was removed (can be considered as an event).
+* There is also `Removed` state which is not displayed here. `Removed` is a temporary state indicated an item was removed (can be considered as an event).
 You can remove an item from all states.

 ### Download Sequence: